 I’ve had a passion for volcanology and physics since I was a child.
 I spent my young education dreaming of studying volcanic eruptions for a living.
 When the time came, I pursed my undergraduate studies of Geology in France, and focused my master's degree on volcanoes by studying at the "Magmas et Volcans" Lab in Clermont-Ferrand (France) and at the University at Buffalo (USA).
 During my masters I studied large ignimbrites in Peru and the interaction of pyroclastic density currents with ice in Southern Chile.
 Afterwards, I delved into the experimental field of research in New Zealand for my PhD, by synthesizing pyroclastic density currents in a novel large-scale facility.
-For my postdoc, I crossed the world again to work on numerical simulations of multiphase volcanic processes at Georgia Tech (USA) and the University of Oregon.
+For my postdoc, I crossed the world again to work on numerical simulations of multiphase volcanic processes at Georgia Tech and the University of Oregon (USA).
 In recent years, I expanded my research to study volcanic plumes and jets, turbidity currents, granular flows and suspensions.
 I am now a NERC Independent Research Fellow at the University of Edinburgh (UK) working on turbulent and granular flows in volcanic settings.
-Learn more about my work by checking out my current projects, publications and videos of my work on my
+Learn more about my work by checking out my current projects, publications and videos of my work on my Youtube channel.

 I use a combination of Eulerian-Eulerian (EE) and Lagrangian-Eulerian (DEM-CFD) simulations to investigate the microphysics of volcanic flows.

 The EE simulations were used to validate the physics implemented in an open-source code that is used to simulate volcanic eruptions, while the DEM-CFD code is used to study the rheology of particle-fluid suspensions.